 A contract testing laboratory was experiencing rapid growth in pathogen testing volume.
-It began exploring alternative testing options that could enable sustained growth while minimizing additional expenses associated with hiring additional staff, increased overtime, & facility expansion.
 This case study explores how the contract testing laboratory was able to grow its pathogen testing business within an existing footprint, with no additional resources, and provide a higher quality results to its clients.

 Bigelow Tea has been making specialty teas for over seventy years.
 The company grows, blends, and packages hundreds of varieties of tea for distribution across the nation.
 Today, the company boasts the only U.S.-based industrial tea plantation, as well as three packaging sites that employ hundreds of workers.
 Because of the company’s size, it needed a consistent training program across all its location.
 This case study examines how interactive classroom training, course customization, and multilingual content helped Bigelow Tea create a companywide, consistent training program.

 Bonduelle’s 500 vegetable varieties are processed at 58 facilities by over 10,000 workers.
 Safety is top of mind for the company, and with so many facilities and employees, creating a companywide culture of food safety is essential.
 This case study shows how Bonduelle used front-line workforce training, verification training, and automated recordkeeping and reporting to achieve its desired food safety goals.

 Kisko Products, founded in 1977, is a family-owned business as well as the largest manufacturer of freeze pops in Canada.
 Its modern, 115,000 square-foot facility produces a variety of freezable kids treats under the Kisko and other recognized brands.
 The company focuses on high-quality products and needed a way to ensure safe and productive operations to maintain customer satisfaction.
 This case study shows how the company implemented standardized training and real-time reporting to improve it production efficiency and maintain customer satisfaction.